Unlocking Your Why: Lessons from Tanjiro in

 Protection: Fighting for What Matters

 Tanjiro’s motivation is clear—protect Nezuko and others from harm.
-This protective instinct is what drives him to become a demon slayer.
+This protective instinct drives him to become a demon slayer.
 It’s not about glory or power; it’s about love and responsibility.

 When you find your why, protection often plays a role.
 It might be protecting your family, your values, or your own mental health.
 Tanjiro’s story reminds us that when your why is tied to something bigger than yourself, it becomes easier to push through the hard times.